Labs64/netlicensing.io/_drafts/2018-11-23-labs64-netlicensing-2-4-0-is-out.md

 ---
 layout: post
 title: "Labs64 NetLicensing 2.4.0 is Out!"
-description: "NetLicensing 2.4.0 - Cyber Edition"
+description: "Just in time for the NetLicensing Cyber Weeks, we are releasing the new version of NetLicensing Cyber Edition"
 author:
   name: NetLicensing
   url: https://netlicensing.io
 image:
-  url: /img/blog/blog-placeholder.jpg
+  url: /img/blog/unsplash-franck-v-795974.jpg
 tags:
   - News
   - Announcements